-- At least three 93 or above percentile rankings out of four of the most recent District Standardized science tests. - An overall 9th grade cumulative grade point average of a B+ (3.33) with no lower than an A- (3.67) average in Science.
+- At least 93 or above percentile ranking on the most recent District standardized science test. - An overall 9th grade cumulative grade point average of a B+ (3.33) with no lower than an A- (3.67) average in Science.

 IN ADDITION